daudzaidi/mysqlfabric-nodejs-connectors/readme.md

       });

 There is also a test.js file which contains the sample code to query from Mysql Fabric Servers.

-Any suggestion and modification are most welcomed.
+Any further suggestion and modification are welcome.